 DASY is an abbreviation of "Dosimetric Assessment System" and describes a system that is able to determine the SAR distribution inside a phantom of a human being according to different standards.
-It consists of a robot, several field probes calibrated for use in liquids, a shell phantom, tissue simulating liquid and software.
-The software controls the robot and processes the measured data to compare them with safety levels with respect to human exposure to radio frequency electromagnetic fields.
-Fig. 6 shows the equipment, similar to the installations in other laboratories [DASY 1995].
+The DASY4 system consists of the following items as shown in Fig: 6.
+Additional Fig: 7 shows the equipment, similar to the installations in other laboratories [DASY 1995].